Short selling in crypto: How does it work?

 Short selling can be a powerful strategy for traders who want to benefit from market downturns or manage risk more actively.
 But it also comes with higher complexity and potential losses.
 Before trying it, make sure you understand how it works, from borrowing and collateral to fees and liquidation, and start small while you learn.

 This article is for informational purposes only and does not constitute a marketing communication or recommendation.
 None of the content herein should be considered as investment advice or a substitute for it.
+Leverage increases both potential gains and potential losses.
+Trading with leverage involves significant risk and may not be suitable for all investors.
 Bitvavo makes no guarantees regarding the accuracy or completeness of the provided information.
 Investments involve risks.
 There is a possibility of losing your entire invested capital.